-The Grove Co.
-Brand is a market leader in zero-plastic waste and plastic reduction.
-It is a thought leader in the home care space and was brought to life under the core proposition: Sustainably Powerful for a Healthy Home and Planet.
-This is underpinned by clean, safe formulations (no harsh chemicals & 100% naturally derived fragrances), and innovative formats with sustainable packaging and uncompromised performance.
+The Grove Co. brand is a market leader in products that contain little to no single-use plastic, or are refillable or reusable - as defined by our Beyond PlasticTM standard.
+Both for our Grove Co. brand and site-wide, we track our plastic footprint using our plastic intensity metric - defined as the weight of plastic sold per \$100 of net revenue.
 Grove Co. products allow consumers to care for their homes, live more sustainably and fully recycle our packaging and formats where such facilities are available to consumers.
-With an assortment of products ranging from household cleaners to hand and dish soaps to paper-free home tissues and laundry, Grove Co. is the largest brand on our DTC platform.
-Grove Co. will be our flagship brand as we increasingly look to develop third-party distribution channels.
+With an assortment of products ranging from household cleaners to hand and dish soaps to tree-free home tissues and laundry detergent, Grove Co. is the largest brand on our DTC platform.